THE

 A hypothesis is not a proclamation.
 It is a proposition composed of stated principles, apparent facts and logical inferences, subject to confirmation and refutation.
 Among creatures so capable of fallacy only Truth can have the final word... however delayed its arrival.

-The pervading purpose of this hypothesis has been to understand the reactionary conservative brain: what it is and why it is... why its resistance to human equality, why its moral indifference to unfairness, its inattention to the mental disruption of disadvantaged children, why its greed for social privilege, why its preference for mystical beliefs over scientific facts?
+The pervading purpose of this hypothesis has been to understand the reactionary conservative brain: what it is and why it is... why its resistance to human equality, why its moral indifference to unfairness, its inattention to the impaired mental development of disadvantaged children, why its greed for social privilege, why its preference for mystical beliefs over scientific facts?
 And why its hate for a government whose purpose is to secure the inalienable rights of life?
 The argument here is the conservative brain is more extreme in its intents because it is compelled by the emotions of threat to its survival.
 Liberality, seeking change in the name of progress and justice looks to the conservative amygdala like an attack of the body snatchers; hence the demonizing of "liberals" and "do-gooders" and "bleeding hearts" and the "wokeness" of educated brains with moral sensibility...
-Superego is the consummate threat to Freud's id.
+Superego is the consummate threat to the primitive id.

 This author is forever humbled before the giants of human thought by whom he is gratefully informed.
 High among them is Thomas Paine, author of Common Sense and other writings that empowered American Independence, and proclaimed the rights of common humanity.
 Paine was an Englishman newcomer to America, arriving in 1774.
 Common Sense was first published anonymously in January 1776, six months before The Declaration.
 The pamphlet was purchased by 20% of the colonial population.
 In contemporary America's population that is equivalent to 66 million copies.
 When it was inquired who the author was, he wrote this: